Developing country: By self declaration

 In general, the WTO accepts any country's claim of itself being "developing."
-Certain countries that have become "developed" in the last 20 years by almost all economic metrics, still insist to be classified as "developing country," as it entitles them to a preferential treatment at the WTO, countries such as Brunei, Hong Kong, Kuwait, Macao, Qatar, Singapore, and the United Arab Emirates have been cited and criticized for this self-declared status.
+Certain countries that have become "developed" in the last 20 years by almost all economic metrics still insist to be classified as a "developing country," as it entitles them to a preferential treatment at the WTO; countries such as Brunei, Hong Kong, Kuwait, Macao, Qatar, Singapore, and the United Arab Emirates have been cited and criticized for this self-declared status.